 So once they pick a time, then usually they end up being asked questions and then they get a confirmation.
 And the confirmation is usually, thanks so much for the booking time.
 Here’s the link to schedule it on your calendar.
 That kind of thing.
 But this is the part that I want to dive in on.
 So the questions that somebody asks … Let’s see if I can … Can I make this bigger?
 I can.
 All right.
 Can you see this?
 There we go.
 So these questions are an important part of this whole process.

-So the questions that we ask, or the questions that we ask for them to answer, they're application questions.
+So the questions that we ask, or the questions that we ask for them to answer, are application questions.
 You always want to include the big three, which is their name, their email address, and their phone number.
 And then the fourth one is, what is their Skype contact?
-Or like, if you're outside of the country, how do I get ahold of you?
+Or like, if you’re outside of the country, how do I get ahold of you?
 Because not everybody can dial an external phone number.
 An international phone number, I should say.
 So name, email, phone number.
 And if outside the country, what is your Skype ID?

 So those are always the big four.
 Now, then we get into some questions.
-Questions important for us to find out if we're able to facilitate the transaction of the sale or whatever.
-Basically to make sure that we add as much value on the sales call as possible.
+Questions important for us to find out if we’re able to facilitate the transaction of the sale or whatever.
+Basically to make sure that we add as much value to the sales call as possible.
 And these are just the general things that we ask.
 So the first of all is the number one challenge.
-Nobody is signing up for a call with you because they're bored or because they feel like it.
+Nobody is signing up for a call with you because they’re bored or because they feel like it.

-And then the last thing ...
-And I say this is optional, anymore.
-And that's money.
-So for real long time ...
-And if you look at some applications for some coaches and mentors and high-end digital products, a lot of them ask the money question.
-And the money question is primarily to qualify whether they're going to be able to pay for the offer or not.
-Sometimes with our clients, I'll add it.
+Then the last thing … And I say this is optional, anymore.
+And that’s money.
+So for a really long time … And if you look at some applications for some coaches and mentors and high-end digital products, a lot of them ask the money question.
+And the money question is primarily to qualify whether they’re going to be able to pay for the offer or not.
+Sometimes with our clients, I’ll add it.
 If the brand is big enough, the market is big enough, the offer is big enough, I will add a money question.
 You know, what is the size of your business?
 How much revenue do you do?
 What is solving this problem worth to you, is it worth $25,000?
 It just depends on the context and the scenario of the business and the offer.